 British Values

-The actual teaching of ‘British Values’ is not a separate lesson or series of lessons rather it is addressed across the curriculum and whenever opportunities arise.
+The actual teaching of ‘British Values’ is not a separate lesson or series of lessons rather it is a golden thread across our curriculum and refelcted upon whenever opportunities arise.

 All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular our R.E, S.M.S.C, RSE and P.S.H.E lessons provide excellent opportunities to deepen and develop understanding.
 Children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.